Nagendra0228/INS-Task-2/README.md

 License
 This project is licensed under the MIT License.

-Author
+# Author
-Developed by Nagendra Pai | Contact: painagendra0228@gmail.com
+Developed by: Nagendra Pai | Contact: painagendra0228@gmail.com